Ivo Michiels: “Amandine or the thousand letters of love”

-Every now and then she has to open doors for colleagues of the Red Cross aid agency, but she also writes love letters to Ludovic who works as a ticket inspector for the National Railway Company.
-Although she never gets a reply she has no intention of giving up her love for the man who once caught a glimpse of her red knickers.
-She decides to deliver the one thousandth letter to Ludovic’s house personally.
+Every now and then, she has to open doors for colleagues of the Red Cross aid agency, but she also writes love letters to Ludović who works as a ticket inspector for the National Railway Company.
+Although she never gets a reply, she has no intention of giving up her love for the man who once caught a glimpse of her red knickers.
+She decides to deliver the 1000th letter to Ludović’s house personally.

 From Alfa (1963), which is now regarded as a classic, onwards, he could be described as a formalistic writer who sets aside everything typical of traditional narrative to arrive at a text that brings about direct contact with the reader.